elmarvr/astro-portfolio/src/content/journey/hbo.en.md

 ---

 YoungCapital created a study where I could study and work at the same time.
 I completed two years of this study.
-However, this study was very poorly organized and I decided to stop.
+However, this study was very poorly organized and The course was discontinued.